Adroiti/docs-for-code-review-tools/RuboCop/Layout-IndentationWidth.md

-Pattern: Layout/IndentationWidth
+Pattern: Malformed indentation width

 Issue: -

 ## Description

 This cops checks for indentation that doesn't use the specified number of spaces.

-See also the IndentationConsistency cop which is the companion to this one.

 ### Example